xwiki-contrib/workflow-publication/tests.md

 * The draft page is marked as hidden
 * Page rights are updated on each transition along the chosen workflow configuration groups
 * The publish action creates a page at the expected location, with translations
-* The published page links referring to pages under workflow point at published pages, not at draft ones, in the default page as well as in the translations, even if the drafts are not published yet
+* The published page links referring to pages under workflow point at published pages, in the default page as well as in the translations, even if the drafts are not published yet
 * On second publication, the rights set on the published page are not overriden
 * When a translation gets removed from the draft, the corresponding published translation gets removed on next publish
 * On page archiving, the page and all its translations become hidden